Lola B06/51: History

 The car, manufactured by the British manufacturer Lola Racing Cars, was the only single-seater allowed in the Formula Nippon championship between 2006 and 2008.
 It replaced the previous Lola B03/51 chassis, which had been used between 2003 and 2005.

 Its introduction also corresponded with the opening to the use of engines supplied by Honda and Toyota, replacing the monopoly of Mugen Motorsports.
-Since 2009 the Lola FN06 is replaced in the Formula Nippon by the FN09, built by the American Swift Engineering.
+In 2009 the Lola FN06 was replaced in the Formula Nippon by the Swift FN09.